mohammedaamoumm/nearbyStore/README.md

-# Nearby Store web application
+# Nearby shop web application
 ## Features :

 Nearby shop is a web application that lists shops nearby.